13 & God: History

-They are joined live by Jordan Dalrymple who now plays Dax Pierson's parts following a 2005 Subtle tour accident which left Dax quadriplegic.
+13 & God are joined live by Jordan Dalrymple, who now plays Dax Pierson's parts following a 2005 Subtle tour accident which left Dax quadriplegic.
 As of 2010, Jordan has officially joined, and has been contributing in the studio.

-In a 2009 interview with Pitchfork, Doseone was quoted as saying "in 2010 there will be a brand new shiny 13 & G record out in the world."
-On February 3, 2011, the second album Own Your Ghost was announced to be released on Anticon on May 17, 2011.
-The album is set to feature ten tracks, including "Sure As Debt" which is a song written and performed on the 2007 tour.
+In a 2009 interview with Pitchfork, Doseone said, "in 2010 there will be a brand new shiny 13 & G record out in the world."
+On February 3, 2011, the second album, Own Your Ghost, was announced to be released on Anticon on May 17, 2011.
+The album features ten tracks, including "Sure As Debt", which is a song written and performed on the 2007 tour.
 This announcement was accompanied by a preview clip of the song "Armored Scarves" from the album.